ade-sede/redis-clone/README.md

 # TODO

-- Fix flaky `read map while writing`
+- Fix dirty workaround `XREAD` routine not being canceled in time (we start writing to the map while a read is ongoing in the goroutine)
-- Fix ordering of keys in stream maps
+- Fix flaky ordering of keys when reading multiple streams with `XREAD`
-- Refactor types for everything stream related, too many []map[]map[]map[]...
 - Figure out proper logic around returns for `XREAD` and `XRANGE`.
-Current code is spaghettie logic and full of undefined behavior
+- Persist stream to disk (and decode when reading RDB file)